 Given Ola’s struggles, Southeast Asia is beginning to look like a more uphill battle than India.
 Grab has strengthened its competitive position in Southeast Asia, while another major competitor in Indonesia, Go-Jek (whose ride-hailing service was originally founded on ojek motorcycle taxis), is ramping up.

-When speaking to Indian reporters in August 2017, Uber SVP of Global Business David Ritcher also made no mention of Southeast Asia, instead naming the same three countries as the top ex-US hiring targets we highlighted in our analysis above:
+When speaking to Indian reporters in August 2017, Uber SVP of Global Business David Ritcher also made no mention of Southeast Asia, instead naming the exact top three countries highlighted in our job listing analysis above:

 “There are three countries that we are betting on – India, Mexico, and Brazil.
 We have seen phenomenal growth in India, in July this year over last, we have seen 115 per cent growth.”